hariharen9/hariharen9/README.md

 🔭 I’m currently working on IBM cloud

-🌱 I’m learning a bit from everything for-now (Python to Go 🔁 🤣 )
+🌱 I’m learning a bit from everything for-now (Python to Go 🔁 Docker to Kubernetes)

 👯 I’m looking to collaborate with other content creators (Need some advice and guidance 😁)

 💬 Ask me about Getting Started with Programming (Self Taught Programmer 😎)

-🥅 2024 Goals: Become well versed in CLoud domain
+🥅 2025 Goals: Become well versed in Cloud domain

 ⚡ Fun fact: I love to play videogames 💕